234Brandon-Lewis/Project2/Project2_BrandonLewis/readme.txt

 Run BlackjackTableGUI.java to play

-If unable to run, various gameplay outcomes and scenarios are demonstrated in *BlackjackGameExamples.pdf*
+If unable to run, various gameplay outcomes and scenarios are demonstrated in 'BlackjackGameExamples.pdf'
 ----------------------------------